metral/pulumihome/Hackathon-Ideas.md

 - [X] Experiment with GraphQL-based API in the service and front-end feature that uses it (@swgillespie did it - doesn't really work out)
 - [ ] Deploy Gatsby to S3/CloudFront with Pulumi
 - [ ] Analyze a Pulumi program's checkpoint / resources and generate the specific IAM policy necessary to update the stack.
+- [ ] Reminders tool: post a note + date/time for reminder to an HTTP endpoint, then send a text or email with the note at the date/time

 ## Past Projects
 - [Twilio Typescript Component](https://github.com/pulumi/examples/tree/master/twilio-ts-component)